crackernutter/EsriRESTScraper/README.md

 Version 3.0 Updates!
 ====================

-### Some very important updates in the Version 2.0 release.
+### Some very important updates in the Version 3.0 release.

 * __ijson dependency__:
 The class is now optionally dependent on the [ijson](https://pypi.python.org/pypi/ijson/) Python module.
 This is an iterative json parser that doesn't wait for the entire response to be returned from the server.
 I incorporated this because some queries to polygon feature services would take too long to return due to the amount of data in a polygon (one polygon can have hundreds of points, and a service might return 1000 polygons).
 The useIjson Boolean parameter has been included in the updateFeatureClass method.
-Setting it to false (useIjson=False) shouldn't break it though.
+Setting it to false (useIjson=False) and deleting the import isjon statement won't break the rest of the script.

 * __Debug Fixes__:
 I removed the Debug class and just incorporated Python's native logging class for debug operations.
 Set debug=True in the updateFeatureClass method and the execution will write to a log file in the same directory as your script.
 If you rely heavily on this, you will want to add custom log messages to the code.